thoughteer/figma-static-localizer/README.md

 If localization fails, you will see the list of untranslatable nodes right in the UI.
 For each untranslatable node we provide
 - a hyperlink to it
-- a short error description
+- a translation error description
-- a translation log

 ## Development